arunjames003/alias-dynamo-surface-corner-points/README.md

 ## Usage

+- Launch Alias and make 3 or 4 points
-- Launch Alias, open Dynamo, and load the script.
+- open Dynamo Player, and load the script.
-- Input the 3 or 4 corner point coordinates.
+- Input the 3 or 4 corner points.
-- Run the script to generate the surface.
+- select Accept and Build